 - Exposure to light, moisture and heat will reduce the shelf life of walnuts

 - Walnuts kept in original packaging in refrigerator will last up to six months

 - Walnuts kept in original packaging in freezer will last up to one year

 - Cold storage is ideal as it prolongs the oxidation of natural walnut oil - oxidation of the oil can contribute to flavor disruption

 COLD PRESSED ORGANIC WALNUT OIL

-- Keep cool and in fridge
+- Keep cool and in fridge for prolonged usage

 - Settling may occur as it's cold pressed and unfiltered